oVirt/ovirt-site/source/feature/gluster-volume-asynchronous-tasks-management.html.md

 ![](Removebrickview.png "Removebrickview.png")

+*   ''UX input required - Need a way in Bricks sub tab to indicate that remove brick is in progress on one or more bricks - Icon or colour coding rows? ''
 *   User can check the detailed status of the remove brick operation using Remove --> Status (it will invoke a UI similar to volume rebalance status)

 ![](Removebrickstatus.png "Removebrickstatus.png")